Contact Us 1-800-596-4880

 Provide Sample Data for a DataWeave Expression

-You can create sample data in the following formats:
+You can create sample data in these formats:

 • JSON